albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 - Basic CLI Linux
 - Github Actions
 - Remoting VPS via ssh
+- VPN (if you remoting server on other country)
 - little about protocol TCP and UDP

 **Software**

 - VPS with ubuntu based.
-I suggest using the LTS version
+Please use Ubuntu 20.04.

 **Other**